 In fact, ED medication doesn’t always work!
 Everyone’s bodies are different, and drugs generally don’t treat the root cause of ED.
 And for some younger guys, they don’t even know the proper doses they should be taking.

 Now I don’t want to dismiss other factors because it’s also about lifestyle choices too.
-Most general doctors aren’t well versed in nutrition or imbalances in sleep, exercising, etc.
+Most general doctors aren’t well-versed in nutrition or imbalances in sleep, exercise, etc.

 Guys should be focusing on these factors instead of feeding on pills or jumping to get hormone therapy.
 We know some younger guys in today’s age are all about health & fitness.
 Still, some are not educated in this area and will continue living unhealthy lifestyles while using ED pills recreationally with drugs, narcotics, and alcohol.